|

 the store to purchase a few items for the road including fresh bread,

 peanut butter and jelly, and three nectarines.
-We cornered the bread
+While standing around

-deliveryman into giving us a ride back to the trail junction, and
+us a ride back to the trail junction.
+He really was not supposed

-I started hiking up a hill across the overpass and then realized
+hiking up a hill across the overpass, but then realized I was heading

-I was heading south.
-I turned around and resumed my hike in the
+south.
+I turned around and resumed my hike in the proper direction

-proper direction rationalizing that I had actually not been on that
+rationalizing that I had actually not been on that very small portion

-very small portion of the trail anyway, so no harm done.
-Shortly
+of the trail anyway, so no harm done.

 after resuming our hike, we crossed Kimberling Creek on an interesting